-In general, text-to-image DMs typically utilize text prompts to control the styles of generated images, encompassing factors like colors and appearance.
-However, it is a challenge to describe the desired styles of oracle characters, including details such as stroke thickness, tips, and joined-up writing patterns~\cite{2021dgfont}.
-Due to the lack of a unified writing standard for oracle bone script during a long historical period, it is difficult for even experts to describe such style information.
-Therefore, text prompts for oracle character generation in DMs are unavailable.
-Nevertheless, we observe that such style information is inherently contained in oracle characters.
-Consequently, this leads us to raise a question: \textbf{is it possible to use existing oracle character images to control desired styles in DMs?} The answer is YES.
-Inspired by InST~\cite{inst}, we propose a style encoder that directly learns style representation from an oracle character image.
-Here, a CLIP model is adopted to transform the representation into text embedding as style prompts, which finally control the desired style for oracle character generation in the DMs.
+In general, text-to-image DMs typically utilize text prompts to guide resulting image styles, including factors like colors and appearance.
+However, it is a challenge to use natural language to accurately describe the styles of oracle characters, such as background texture, noise, and stroke thickness, even for experts.
+As a result, text prompts for DMs in generating oracle characters are unfortunately unavailable.
+However, this style information is inherently embedded in the oracle characters themselves.
+This raises the question: \textit{Is it possible to leverage existing oracle character images to control styles required in DMs for oracle character generation?} Inspired by InST~\cite{inst}, we design a style encoder to learn style representations directly from scanned images.
+Concretely, a pretrained language-vision model, CLIP~\cite{clip}, is adopted to transform visual representations into text embeddings as style prompts, ultimately enabling precise control over the desired style in generating oracle characters.